hvellyr/fspplib/README.md

 What is it?
 -----------

-FS++Lib is an implementation of the Filesystem Library from the upcoming C++17 standard.
+FS++Lib is an implementation following the the Filesystem Library technical specification from the C++17 standard.
 See here [http://en.cppreference.com/w/cpp/filesystem](http://en.cppreference.com/w/cpp/filesystem) for details.

+It compiles on a c++11 compiler.

 Depedencies and supported compilers